a-lemonnier/shiftpicdate-gui/README.md

 > Gentoo: you should know...

-> Windows: check the sourceforce page: installer contains Qt Dlls that means... it is above 25 Mb and cannot be upload there.
+> Windows: check the sourceforce page: installer contains Qt Dlls that means... it is above 25 Mb and cannot be uploaded there.

 > Lang.:
 - English